 You could also plan a Student Take Over of your meeting where every aspect of your meeting is taken over by student because you will conveniently be absent.
 Have someone film the whole night, watch how students step up (or not) and then go back to the students and share with them where they didi great and where they can improve.

 4. Offer In House Projects

 Another step you can take is by offering projects.
-Instead of having a full blown meeting, we take some Wednesdays and use half the meeting as project nights.
-I give the students parameters and let them work on the outreach, youth service, service project, etc. along with an adult facilitator.
+Instead of having a full blown meeting, take some Wednesdays and use half the meeting as project nights.
+Give the students parameters and let them work on the outreach, the next youth service, a service project, etc. along with an adult facilitator.

 5. Mentoring towards the end goal.

-My goal in this process is getting kids to pray and seek the Lord for themselves rather than follow my designed path.
-I am working with several students to see them step up even more.
-I do my best to speak into their lives
+Your goal in this process is getting kids to pray and seek the Lord for themselves rather than follow your designed path.
+Giving students room to spiritually breath could result in God-ideas that have put inside that student.